persnickety-opossum/kraken-client/_PRESS-RELEASE.md

 # Persnickety Opossum #

 ## Heading ##
- > Name TBD
+ > Kraken

 ## Sub-Heading ##
  > A social app that encourages spontaneity by displaying the most active local venues/events in real time.

 ## Summary ##
  > The product will allow users to see a map displaying the activity/vibe level of which venues have the most people there in real time.
-On each venue’s page, users have the ability to check-in and rate a venue, join the conversation, take videos and pictures, and direct message other users.
+On each venue’s page, users have the ability to check-in and rate a venue, join the conversation, and take videos and pictures.

 ## Problem ##
  > How often have you (and friends) wanted to go out, but weren’t sure what to do or where to go near you or at a certain location?
 How many people are at a venue/event, and what is the current vibe?
 What are people saying and seeing at a venue/event?